dilshankarunarathne/spring-boot-notes/README.md

 * Auto-configuration of Application Context
 In traditional Spring development, much of our time is spent configuring the Application Context, often through copy-pasting.
-But with Spring Boot, much of the configuration is done for us
+But with Spring Boot, much of the configuration is done for us in many cases within logical set of defaults and with the ability to